Calcium stones; Nephrolithiasis; Urolithiasis

 Omega-3 fatty acids, found in oily fish like mackerel, salmon, and albacore tuna, have many health benefits, but evidence on its impact on kidney stones is limited.
 More research is necessary to define the benefits, if any.

 Vitamin B6, or pyridoxine, is used to treat people with primary hyperoxaluria, a severe inherited disorder.
 People should not try to treat themselves with vitamin B6.
-Very high doses (500 to 2,000 mg daily over long periods of time) can cause nerve damage.
+Very high doses (over 500 mg daily over long periods of time) can cause nerve damage.
 Food sources of vitamin B6 include meats, oily fish, poultry, whole grains, dried fortified cereals, soybeans, avocados, baked potatoes with skins, watermelon, plantains, bananas, peanuts, and brewer's yeast.

 Ascorbic acid (vitamin C) may change in the body to tiny crystals, called oxalates.
 These crystals do not dissolve.
 People with hyperoxaluria (too much oxalate in the urine) should avoid vitamin C supplements.
 Even for men with normal oxalate levels, higher consumption of vitamin C (more than 1,000 mg a day) may increase kidney stone risk.